Towards robust quantitative photoacoustic tomography via learned iterative methods: Results

 The initial values $x^{(0)}$ were drawn to be uniformly 0-30\% off from the ground truth background optical values of each sample.
 These initial values were also used as the mean $x_\mu$ of the $\ell^2$ regularizer \eqref{eq:el_two} for the learned GN.
 The classical total variation regularized problem was solved by using the primal-dual interior point (PD-IPM) method~\cite{andersen2000efficient}.
 The total variation regularizer was used with a smoothness parameter of $10^{-4}$ and a regularization parameter of 0.1.

 Fig.~\ref{fig:relative_errors_twin} shows the relative errors of each reconstructed test sample type using residual U-Net, learned iterative GD, and GN, both with 5 updating networks.
-The relative errors show that all of the learned methods performed well with the \emph{circular} test samples.
-With absorption, the fully learned U-Net performed slightly better than the iterative learned solver, but with scattering, the iterative solvers achieved better accuracy.
-With the \emph{twin} samples, the overall reconstruction quality was still feasible, especially for the learned GN, which reconstructed both scattering and absorption quite accurately.
-The most challenging \emph{outlier} samples were, in general, hard to reconstruct for all of the learned methods.
+The relative errors show that all of the learned methods performed well with the \emph{augmented} test samples.

+From Fig.~\ref{fig:relative_errors_twin} we can see both learned iterative GN based solvers performing most robustly over all of the sample types.
+The residual U-Net performs at a similar level of accuracy with the \emph{augmented} samples, but considerably drops in reconstruction quality for \emph{in-dist.} and \emph{outlier}.
+The most challenging \emph{outlier} samples were, in general, difficult to reconstruct for all learned methods due to large inclusions with high absorption, producing a completely different fluence field compared to training samples.

-For U-Net, the amount of training samples was evidently too low, as the accuracy difference between the training and test reconstructions was significant.
-The learned iterative solvers generalized well with the \emph{circular} test samples, but less well with the \emph{twin} and \emph{outlier} samples.
+For residual U-Net, the amount of training samples was evidently too low, as the accuracy difference between the training dashed lines and test reconstructions was significant, as shown in Fig.~\ref{fig:relative_errors_twin}.
+The learned iterative solvers generalized well with the \emph{augmented} test samples, but less well with the \emph{in-dist.} and \emph{outlier} samples.

 Fig.~\ref{fig:recos_twin} shows example reconstructions with classical solver and the learned methods, for all sample types.
 For the classical solver, the modeling error was overwhelming, causing a very poor reconstruction quality for both scattering and absorption as seen from Fig.~\ref{fig:recos_twin}.
 We tested the classical solver with different regularization and smoothing parameters, but none of the changes generally improved the reconstruction quality.